At the height of the Revolution conflict erupted in the Vendee, an isolated rural region on the West Coast of France.

 And none were.

-But the executions were taking too long and musket ball was expensive so he had thousands of prisoners lashed to barges and drowned when they were towed into the River Loire and sunk.
+But the executions were taking too long and musket ball was expensive so he had had thousands of prisoners lashed to barges that were towed into the River Loire and sunk where they drowned.

 In January 1794, the Officer commanding in the Vendee General Westermann reported to the Committee of Public Safety: